 - Commercial Driver License Medical Self Certification – download the form (CDL 42) here from Utah Department of Public Safety.

-- Copy of your valid DOT medical card or Utah Intrastate Waiver card.
-(Medical card only, not the long form.)
+- Copy of your valid DOT Medical Examiner’s Certificate (MCSA-5876) and, if applicable, your Utah Intrastate Waiver card.
 Enlarge the copy to ensure that all information is legible.

 Utah Driver License Division

 Medical Certification Update

 You are responsible for knowing when your Medical Examiner’s Certificate will expire and for providing Utah Drivers License Division with a copy of your new Medical Examiner’s Certificate.
 Every time you update a DOT medical certificate you must also turn in the self-certification form.